Updated: Dec 29, 2020

 Tip the help: If there is a bathroom attendant, their job is make sure the bathroom is clean and maintained.
 A few pesos are appreciated and most of the helpers survive purely on tips.

-Pay for Service: I realize we don't have to pay for bathrooms in the U.S. directly unless they are paid by tax money), but think of this as a courtesy to use a clean bathroom, especially if someone is maintaining it.
+Pay for Service: I realize we don't pay (directly) for bathrooms in the U.S., but think of this as a courtesy and a contribution to the local economy to use a clean bathroom, especially if someone is maintaining it.
 They have to pay for the toilet paper, cleaning supplies and people to care for the facility.
-It usually only costs 5-10 pesos for a bathroom visit and they provide toilet paper as well.
+It usually only costs 5-10 pesos for a bathroom visit.

 Pack Extra: Some bathrooms are not funded and will be missing essentials like hand soap, toilet paper or towels.
 You may need emergency bathroom supplies and extra toilet paper, especially if you are at the border for a long wait.
 There are bathroom facilities as you get closer to the crossing, but if the line is long, you will not have many options.
 Empty plastic water bottles, plastic bags, coffee cans, extra water, antibacterial wash and wet wipes can help.